Fairs & Festivals Ride

 SIKANDRA: the tomb of Akbar the Great, built in red sandstone inlaid with marble is a striking sight.

-Transfer to the hotel for dinner.
-After dinner transfer to the International Airport in time for your departing flight.
+Transfer to the hotel for dinner and later transfer to the International Airport in time for your departing flight.

 Your flight should depart late on the evening of 16 November or very early in the morning of 17 November.